Squa256/assassins/README.md

 Now you have a PostgreSQL database named 'assassinsdb' and a user named 'assassin' with full privileges.

+### Message Broker Setup
+We need a message broker in order for task scheduling to work.
+We will use RabbitMQ, which can be installed by running:
+`sudo apt-get install rabbitmq-server`

 ### Django project & environment setup

 Make sure you have Python 3.4 and virtualenv installed.